Shop With Confidence: FREE Growing & Glowing Promise

 When Can You Divide Clematis?

-Dividing Clematis is one form of propagation of the plant that helps maintain its vigorous growth and prevents these plants from becoming crowded.
+Dividing Clematis is one form of propagation of the plant that helps maintain its vigorous growth and prevents the plant's root systems from becoming crowded.
 Clematis division consists of taking one plant that has grown well and dividing it at the roots into two or more plants.
-These plants can then be transplanted to different areas of the garden to spread beauty elsewhere (or gifted to a neighbor, friend or family!).
+These plants can then be transplanted to different areas of the garden to spread beauty elsewhere (or gifted to a neighbor, friend, or family!).

 Clematis are best transplanted and divided in early spring, just before new growth begins to appear, but after the plant emerges from dormancy.
 If you miss the opportunity in spring, you can also divide in fall after the plant becomes dormant.
-You can ideally divide any time throughout the growing season, as well as long as you are able to baby them along through the summer's heat with consistent moisture maintenance, attention, and care.
+You can ideally divide any time throughout the growing season, as long as you can baby them along through the summer's heat with consistent moisture maintenance, attention, and care.

-There are 3 Groups of Clematis and which type you have can affect when it is best to prune, divide, and/or transplant your Clematis roots.
+There are 3 Groups of Clematis, and the type you have can affect when it is best to prune, divide, and/or transplant your Clematis roots.

 Group 1: Blooms on Old Wood

-For Clematis that bloom on the old wood, do not prune until they are done flowering.
-Then you can reduce the size, and remove the oldest thickest stems but only right after they bloom.
-Fall may be better for Group 1 Clematis because by pruning off the stems to divide them, you remove that year's flowers.
+For Group 1 Clematis that bloom on the old wood, do not prune until they are done flowering.
+Then you can reduce the size and remove the oldest, thickest stems, but only right after they bloom.
+Fall may be better for dividing Group 1 Clematis because by pruning off the stems to divide them, you remove that year's flowers.

 Group 2: Blooms on New and Old Wood